richard-w7/small-projects/README.md

-# monty-hall
+# Collection of small projects
+## Monty Hall
-Simulating the Monty Hall problem
+Simulating the Monty Hall problem and the statistics of each door

+## Substitution cipher
+Generate random cipher text from plaintext with key Decrypt cipher text using frequency analysis (automatically, manually or with provided key)